 Tell Congress: Stand with the People of Gaza

 On Friday, March 30 and continuing over the weekend, 30,000 Palestinians participated in demonstrations along the Gaza fence in observance of “Land Day,”: a nonviolent act of political protest commemorating the death of six Palestinians during the general strike of 1976.
 In response, Israel used live fire to suppress unarmed protest resulting in 18 fatalities and at least 1,400 casualties.
 Churches for Middle East Peace (CMEP) strongly denounces the use of violence and grieves for all those who were killed and injured.

 Tell Congress: Support a Shared Jerusalem

 On December 6, 2017, President Trump recognized Jerusalem as the capital of Israel in preparation for moving the U.S. embassy there from Tel Aviv.
 During his address to the Israeli Knesset on January 22, Vice President Pence announced that this move will be completed by the end of 2019.
 This decision goes against 70 years of U.S. foreign policy consensus that the embassy should remain in Tel Aviv.
 Relocating the U.S. embassy to Jerusalem constitutes a grave threat to future peace by legitimizing Israel’s claims to East Jerusalem.
 CMEP supports a negotiated settlement agreement agreed upon by Israelis and Palestinians: a shared Jerusalem with West Jerusalem serving as the Israeli capital and East Jerusalem serving as the Palestinian capital.

 Tell Congress: Protect Aid to Palestinian Refugees

-On Tuesday, January 16, 2018 the U.S. announced it would be withholding $65 million from a $125 million scheduled payment to the United Nations Relief and Works Agency (UNRWA), the sole UN agency working with Palestinian refugees.
-Since its inception, the US has been a strong financial supporter of UNRWA, giving over $350 million dollars in support in 2017.
+Since its inception, the US has been a strong financial supporter of the United Nations Relief and Works Agency (UNRWA), the sole UN agency working with Palestinian refugees.
+In 2017, the United States provided over $350 million dollars in support.
+However, in January 2018, the U.S. announced it would decrease funding to UNRWA by 83%.
 This announcement followed a recent decision made by the Palestine Liberation Organization’s (PLO) Central Council to consider the Oslo Peace Accord no longer valid and their intention to suspend their recognition of the state of Israel.
 Even prior to this decision, the U.S. Administration threatened to cut US aid to the Palestinian people.

 Tell Congress: Jerusalem is a Final Status Issue!

 President Trump recognized Jerusalem as the capital of Israel and announced his intention to begin preparations for moving the U.S. Embassy from Tel Aviv to Jerusalem.
 This unilateral recognition of Jerusalem as Israel’s capital constitutes a grave threat to future peace.
 Stand with the people of the Holy Land – Jewish, Christian, and Muslim – in pursuit of lasting peace.
 Tell Congress that the occupation of East Jerusalem must end and remind your Members that Jerusalem is a final status issue and its boundaries must be determined within a peace agreement between Israelis and Palestinians.

 Promoting Human Rights for Palestinian Children

 Congresswoman Betty McCollum has introduced legislation to promote the human rights of Palestinian children!
 Churches for Middle East Peace (CMEP) strongly endorses Rep. Betty McCollum’s Promoting Human Rights by Ending Israeli Military Detention of Palestinian Children Act.
 In order for the U.S. to play a constructive role in bringing about a comprehensive and sustainable end to the Israeli-Palestinian conflict, we must ensure we are not supporting the continued trauma inflicted on Palestinian youth entangled in the Israeli military detention system.